Revised 8/2026

 Course Description

-Focuses on the health and developmental needs of children and the methods by which these needs are met.
-Emphasizes positive health, hygiene, nutrition and feeding routines, childhood diseases, and safety issues.
-Emphasizes supporting the mental and physical well-being of children, as well as procedures for reporting child abuse.
+Focuses on the health, safety, and nutritional needs of children and developmentally appropriate methods to meet these needs.
+Emphasizes children's well-being through mindful practices that address health and hygiene, nutrition and feeding routines, childhood diseases, and safety issues.
+Discusses strategies to promote the mental and physical well-being of children, as well as procedures for reporting child abuse.
+Lecture 3 hours per week

 General Course Purpose